Brundage Mountain

 Brundage Mountain Resort is an alpine ski area in the western United States, located in west central Idaho in the Payette National Forest.
 Brundage first opened in November 1961 and is 8 mi northwest of McCall, a twenty-minute drive in average winter conditions.

-The summit elevation of Brundage is 7640 ft above sea level, with an overall vertical drop of 1800 ft.
-Five chairlifts serve the 1500 acre of primarily west-facing terrain, overlooking New Meadows, Adams County, and past the Snake River into eastern Oregon.
+The summit elevation of Brundage is 7803 ft above sea level, with an overall vertical drop of 1921 ft.
+Five chairlifts and one surface lift serve the 1920 acre of primarily west-facing terrain, overlooking New Meadows, Adams County, and past the Snake River into eastern Oregon.
 The area's annual snowfall is 300–350 in.
 The summit of Brundage Mountain straddles the county line with Valley County to the east, in which McCall lies.

-Brundage also offers backcountry powder skiing on 190 km2 of terrain north of the lift-served ski area, serviced by snow cats.
-Half-day, full-day, and two-day trips are available to areas including Granite Mountain at 8478 ft and Slab Mountain at 8225 ft.
-The two-day trip spends the night in a mountain yurt.
+Brundage also offers backcountry powder skiing on 18000 acre of terrain north of the lift-served ski area, serviced by snow cats.
+Full-day guided trips are available to areas including Granite Mountain at 8478 ft and Slab Mountain at 8225 ft.
 These areas are among the highest average snowfalls in the state.

 Brundage is accessed from State Highway 55 via the turnoff to Goose Lake Road, 4 mi west of central McCall.
 Goose Lake Road climbs slightly over 1000 vertical feet (300 m) in 4 mi when it diverts to the ski area's parking lot, at an elevation of just over 6000 ft.
 The ski area is bisected by the 45th parallel, midway between the equator and North Pole.

-During the summer months, Brundage has chairlift-served mountain biking on over 20 mi of specially built single-track trails.
+During the summer months, Brundage has chairlift-served mountain biking on over 30 mi of specially built single-track trails.